tw4l/addext/README.md

 Due to its dependency on [Inquirer](https://github.com/magmax/python-inquirer), manual mode is not available on Windows.

-### Updating the PRONOM file extension database

-`pronom.db` is currently up-to-date with PRONOM release: v92

-To create a new database (for instance, after a new PRONOM release):
-* Use Ross Spencer's [pronom-xml-export](https://github.com/timothyryanwalsh/pronom-xml-export) to download XML files for all fmt and x-fmt PUIDs.
-* Run `pronom-xml-to-sqlite.py` to create a new pronom.db database from the XML exports.

 ### Dependencies

 * [Siegfried](https://github.com/richardlehane/siegfried): For creating DROID-style CSVs.
 It is not necessary to have Siegfried installed on your system if you pass a DROID CSV file to addext with the `--droid_csv` flag.